Murder of Harvey and Jeannette Crewe: Investigation

 On September 19th, police determined that the axle used to weigh down Harvey’s body was the front axle of a 1928 Nash Standard Six 420 sedan.
-They were able to trace the part to a custom-built trailer sold in 1959 to Arthur’s father Allan Thomas.
-On October 11th, police found wire at the Thomas farm which matched the wire used to attach the axle to Harvey’s body.
+They were able to trace the part to a custom-built trailer sold in 1959 to Arthur’s father, Allan Thomas.
+On October 11th, police found wire at the Thomas farm that matched the wire used to attach the axle to Harvey’s body.
 On October 15th, Detective Len Johnston searched the garbage dumps on the Thomas farm for the rear axles to match the front axle found with Harvey Crewe’s body.
 Arthur Thomas helped in the search.
 The trailer was not on the property, and no axles were found.
 On October 20th, Johnston returned to search again.
 This time, he found both rear axles.

 Detective Johnston developed the official police theory of the case.
 He noted that the Crewe’s kitchen had a louvred window which, on the night of the murders, was open.
 The kitchen led directly into the living room.
 Johnston posited that as Harvey was sitting in his armchair, the killer shot through the kitchen window and that the bullet hit him in the back of the head, killing him instantly.
 As the assailant entered the house, Jeannette, who was knitting on the sofa, would have jumped up and faced the killer.
 Johnston said that the killer struck her in the face, knocking her to the ground, and then shot her in the back of the head.
 Johnston's theory was that the killer removed the bodies through the front door; no explanation was offered for the blood in the kitchen or why the key to the house was in the lock.

 On October 25th, Hutton called Arthur Thomas into the police station to make a statement.
 Thomas re-stated the particulars of his alibi, which were that, on the night of the murders, he was at his farm with his wife and cousin, and that the three were dealing with a sick cow.
 He eventually had to shoot the cow, and used his .22 calibre rifle.
-He stated that he did not know what had happened to his father’s old trailer, and he did not know how the axles and wire came to be found on his farm.
-In his statement, Thomas revealed that he was told that a pair of overalls which he kept in his car had blood on them, however this ‘discovery’ was never mentioned again.
+He stated that he did not know what had happened to his father’s old trailer, nor how the axles and wire came to be found on his farm.
+In his statement, Thomas revealed that he was told that a pair of overalls, which he kept in his car, had blood on them; this ‘discovery’ was never mentioned again.

 On October 26th, Hutton ordered a search around the Crewe’s kitchen window.
 The next morning, two detectives uncovered a .22 cartridge casing at a depth of 2-3 inches in the soil near the back door of the house.
 The casing bore marks which showed that it had been ejected from Thomas's rifle.
 On November 11th, Hutton and Johnston arrested Arthur Thomas.

-Photograph of the grave of Harvey and Jeannette Crewe, Tuakau Cemetery, Waikato, New Zealand.
-October 2013.
-Jeannette's name is spelled incorrectly.
+A 2013 photograph of the grave of Harvey and Jeannette Crewe, Tuakau Cemetery, Waikato, New Zealand.
+Jeannette's name is misspelled.